zhiming99/rpc-frmwrk/logs.md

 ---
+[`Thu May 18 2023 07:41:47 PM Beijing`]
+1. I have merged `add-non-socket-stream` to the master branch.
+2. The new test shows the performance of `echo test` with built-in router has a breakthrough improvement of entering micro-second level.
+The average request is around 500us. **Congratulations**!

 [`Tue May 16 2023 08:46:40 PM Beijing`]
 1. The pull-request is almost done, except some minor work to wrap up.
 I will merge it in the next few days.
 The performance gain is not cheerful.
 It seems requiring changes of the architechtual level to see the significant improvment in performance.